 In 1956, George Miller argued that the range of immediate memory is limited to approximately seven items of information.
-Miller noted that a person’s short-term memory is capable of operating on average with eight decimal digits, seven letters of the alphabet and five monosyllabic words, that is, we are able to simultaneously memorise an average of 7 ± 2 elements.
+Miller noted that a person’s short-term memory is capable of operating on average with eight decimal digits, seven letters of the alphabet, and five monosyllabic words, that is, we can simultaneously memorize an average of 7 ± 2 elements.

 7. Parkinson’s law

 “Any task will expand until all the available (free) time is spent.”

 In 1955, Cyril Parkinson published a satirical article in the British magazine The Economist, in which he formulated an empirical law: “Work fills the time allotted to it.”
 In addition, in 1958 John Murray’s book “Parkinson’s Law: The Pursuit of Progress” was published, which included several articles of similar content.

 “The sequential number effect refers to the user’s tendency to remember the first and last items in a series best.”

 Hermann Ebbinghaus describes how the position of an element in a sequence affects the accuracy of memories.
 The term also includes the effects of primacy and novelty, which explain why elements presented at the beginning and end of a sequence are recalled with much greater success than those in the middle.

 “The Law of Conservation of Complexity, also known as Tesler’s Law, states that for any system there is a certain threshold of complexity that cannot be lowered.”